thanushpatlolla/MNIST-NN/README.md

 Does quite well on MNIST but struggles on CIFAR-10 as expected when we don't use a CNN.

-MNIST Accuracy is around 98% on test set.
+MNIST Accuracy is around 98%
 CIFAR-10 Accuracy is around 59%

 ## Features